video-dev/hls.js/README.md

 - Accurate Seeking on VoD & Live (not limited to fragment or keyframe boundary)
 - Ability to seek in buffer and back buffer without redownloading segments
 - Built-in Analytics
-  - Every internal events could be monitored (Network Events,Video Events)
+  - All internal events can be monitored (Network Events, Video Events)
   - Playback session metrics are also exposed
 - Resilience to errors
   - Retry mechanism embedded in the library
-  - Recovery actions could be triggered fix fatal media or network errors
+  - Recovery actions can be triggered fix fatal media or network errors
 - [Redundant/Failover Playlists](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/StreamingMediaGuide/UsingHTTPLiveStreaming/UsingHTTPLiveStreaming.html#//apple_ref/doc/uid/TP40008332-CH102-SW22)

 ### Supported M3U8 tags

-For details on the HLS format and these tags meanings see https://tools.ietf.org/html/draft-pantos-hls-rfc8216bis-08
+For details on the HLS format and these tags' meanings, see https://tools.ietf.org/html/draft-pantos-hls-rfc8216bis-08

 #### Manifest tags